 Support and Therapy Groups

-I offer supportive therapy groups such as grief/bereavement, divorce support, and expressive arts.
+At times, I offer supportive therapy groups.
+Some groups that I have offered previously are grief/bereavement, divorce support, and expressive arts, and other skills-based groups.

 Learn about my consulting practice >>